 IFS is basically a further evolution of High Beam Assist (HBA).
 HBA completely shuts off the high-beam lights, while IFS can partially turn them off, which is comparatively safer.
 Do note that Hyundai hasn’t announced this feature in Europe or the U.S. yet.

 Autonomous driving & parking

-At launch, the Hyundai Ioniq 6 will be available with Highway Driving Assist 2, the company’s Level 2 autonomous driving system.
+The Hyundai Ioniq 6 is available with Highway Driving Assist 2, the company’s Level 2 autonomous driving system.
 HDA 2 keeps the set distance from the vehicle ahead at the set speed.
 The car remains centered in the lane, even through a curve.
 If another car driving on the side approaches the vehicle closely, the path is automatically adjusted to avoid danger.
 Automatic lane changing is also possible, by giving a turn signal, but only when driving above a certain speed.
 Intelligent Speed Limit Assist (ISLA) ensures the car stays in the zone’s speed limit.

 At a later stage, the Ioniq 6 could get Highway Driving Pilot (HDP), which is Hyundai’s upcoming Level 3 autonomous driving feature.
 With conditional automated driving, the EV can keep a safe distance from the vehicle ahead and maintain its position in the lane all by itself.

 Like HDA 2, HDP only works on highways.
 The driver has to remain conscious and be aware of the surrounding environment at all times, as the vehicle may ask them to take back manual control in case of feature failure or limit situation.
 It performs minimum risk maneuver when it asks but the driver does not take over the driving functions.
 In case of an imminent collision risk, HDP tries to maneuver the vehicle out of it.